Looking for Immigration Lawyers in Newcastle?

 If you want to work in Newcastle, whether in tech, within the offshore and marine industries, or any other sector, you will need to apply for a work visa.

-There are two forms of work visas: Tier 2 and Tier 5.
-The Tier 5 Temporary Work Visa is for those who are entering into short-term employment, whereas Tier 2 visas are for longer-term work, typically more than twelve months.
+There are two forms of work visas: skilled workers and temporary.
+The Temporary Work Visa is for those who are entering into short-term employment, whereas skilled workers visas are for longer-term work, typically more than twelve months.

 One of the key requirements for a UK work visa is a job offer from a UK employer who holds a sponsorship licence.
 Your prospective employer will provide you with a unique certificate of sponsorship number, which you need to include in your work visa application.

-There are four visas within the Tier 2 visa category:
+There are four visas within the skilled worker visa category:

-- Tier 2 (General): Sometimes known as the Skilled Workers Visa, this visa is for skilled professionals such as nurses, doctors, engineers and IT professionals
+- Skilled Worker Visa: Sometimes known as the Skilled Workers Visa, this visa is for skilled professionals such as nurses, doctors, engineers and IT professionals.

-- Tier 2 Intra Company Transfer Visa: This is for those who have been offered a position in the UK branch of a multinational company
+- Senior or Specialist Worker Visa: This is for those who have been offered a position in the UK branch of a multinational company.

-- Tier 2 Minister of Religion Visa: This visa is for individuals who have been offered a position in a faith-based community
+- Minister of Religion Visa: This visa is for individuals who have been offered a position in a faith-based community.

-- Tier 2 Sportsperson Visa: For internationally recognised professional sportspeople
+- Sportsperson Visa: For internationally recognised professional sportspeople

 Our Newcastle immigration lawyers are here to provide expert assistance with UK work visa applications.
 Whatever position you are looking to work in, we can help you get there with our application package.
 Let us help you to secure your job in Newcastle and being a new adventure in the North East.